Steve Howey (actor): Personal life

 Howey was married to actress and model Sarah Shahi.
 The two became engaged in June 2007, while vacationing in Hawaii and married on February 7, 2009, in Las Vegas.
 In July 2009, they had their first child, a son.
 Shahi had an at-home water birth.
-In March 2015, Shahi again home birthed their twins, a daughter and son.
+In March 2015, Shahi home birthed their twins, a daughter and son.
 Howey and Shahi filed for divorce in May 2020.
 Their divorce was finalized in January 2021.